Obtain criminal history records in the state of Texas.

 Criminal background checks in Texas, bureau records.

-Find information on how to obtain access to, and copies of, Texas criminal court case records.
+Find information on how to obtain access to, and copies of, Texas criminal records.

 Search the TX Dept. of Public Safety database of registered offenders by name or location.